sh1boot/sh1boot.github.io/_posts/2025-04-16-more-efficient-nonsense-text.md

 Doing that isn't entirely silly, since a gzip decompressor is just using a Huffman decoder to unpack a schedule of bytes and string copies.
-We mostly just want the block copies.
+We mostly just want the string copies.
 We need only send enough raw text to get things rolling, and then because our vocabulary is so limited it can be all string copies from that point on.